17Jose17/k-means/README.md

 ## Repository Structure

-- `generic-implementation/`: Standard implementation of the k-means algorithm.
+- `generic-implementation`: Standard implementation of the k-means algorithm.
-- `voronoi-implementation/`: Implementation based on the paper **"Initialization for K-means clustering using Voronoi diagram"**.
+- `voronoi-implementation`: Implementation based on the paper **"Initialization for K-means clustering using Voronoi diagram"**.

 ## Paper Reference